 McDowell Technical Community College recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits, providing flexible academic residency requirements and crediting learning from appropriate military training and experience.
 Veterans of the Armed Forces automatically receive credit for two semester hours of physical education credit.
-They are eligible to apply for curriculum credit in other areas based on prior education, training and experience.
-See the Veterans Certifying Official in the Student Enrichment Center for more information on credit for prior military experience.
+Veterans are eligible to apply for curriculum credit in other areas based on prior education, training and experience.
+See the Veterans Certifying Official for more information on credit for prior military experience.